Davis-don/typescript-tutorial/Readme.md

 ## What is Typescript?
-Is a language build on javascript that when implemented generates javascript files since browser doesnt understand typescript.
+Is a language build on javascript that when implemented generates javascript files since browser doesn't understand typescript.

-It can do everything javascript can do but javascript cant do everythinh typescript can do.
+It can do everything javascript can do but javascript cant do everything typescript can do.

-## Why use tyoescript?
+## Why use typescript?
 - Has strict types i.e when u declare variable as a string u cant store a value of different datatype it gives an error
 - It catches error at compile time
 - Hass added features such as tupples